kioskprotocol/contracts/README.md

 * Create your own loyalty token to incentivize repeat purchases

 **For Buyers:**
-* Purchase products online without a credit card
+* Purchase products online with Ether and ERC20 loyalty tokens
 * Earn loyalty tokens from merchants

 **For Affiliates:**